JeeEssEm/todo-backend/README.md

 #### 1. Team workspace
 - create/edit team
-- add admins, who can create tasks inside team and assign other members
+- add admins, who can create tasks inside team and assign it to other members
 - separation between personal tasks and team tasks
 - add/kick members
 - set the amount of experience the user will receive if they complete the task